vineethgupthab/article-recommendation-system/README.md

 ### Home Page Would look like the following image
 <img width="1404" alt="Screenshot 2024-01-11 at 6 48 09 PM" src="https://github.com/vineethgupthab/article_recommendation/assets/138868502/ff687f6c-53f2-4c02-a570-2dab69d7af0a">

-### If you click on any article, it will be redirected to the specific article and opens the content of the article on the left along with the similar articles suggested by our recommendation system to the right.
+### By clicking an article, you could see the article content on the left side of the page along with similar articles suggested by our recommendation system to the right.
 <img width="1443" alt="Screenshot 2024-01-11 at 6 48 30 PM" src="https://github.com/vineethgupthab/article_recommendation/assets/138868502/01b9ca68-889a-4620-99ac-199e020c447d">

 ## Discussion